 Chatham University's Doctor of Physical Therapy (DPT) program is a member of the Physical Therapist Centralized Application Service (PTCAS).
 All applicants applying for the Doctor of Physical Therapy program must complete the on-line PTCAS application and submit applications and relevant materials (transcripts and recommendations) through PTCAS.
 Information about the application process can be obtained at the PTCAS website (www.ptcas.org).
 The Priority Decision Interview will take place in November.
-The deadline for submitting your application for this interview is October 1.
-The Regular Decision Interview will follow in January.
-The deadline for submitting your application for this interview is December 1.
+The deadline for submitting your application for this interview is posted on the program's webpage.
+The Regular Decision Interview will follow in January if the class is not filled.
+The deadline for submitting your application for this interview is also posted on the program's webpage

 The Doctor of Physical Therapy program does not accept pass/fail grades in prerequisite courses.
 The DPT program does not accept prerequisite courses taken more than ten years earlier.